Indeni Helps Trinity Health Keep Firewalls, And Humans, Healthy

 Identifying a Network Issue Through Indeni’s Visibility Into Palo Alto Networks Wildfire Connectivity

-So the team has set up another test from a separate server and was watching that test and Indeni’s tracking of Wildfire connectivity at the same time.
+The team set up another test from a separate server and started watching that test and Indeni’s tracking of Wildfire connectivity at the same time.
 This was important as the issue was odd and sporadic, requiring more data to pinpoint it.
-With Indeni’s help the team was able to isolate the issue to a specific type of traffic handled by a specific proxy.
+With Indeni’s help, the team was able to isolate the issue to a specific application with traffic handled by a dedicated proxy.

 How is life without Indeni?

-Without Indeni, all 12 firewall administrators are manually responsible for checking device health across two firewall systems.
-If an application such as Skype, which is a primary source of customer facing calls, experienced issues it would be quickly escalated to their team to diagnose.
+Without Indeni, all 12 firewall administrators were manually responsible for checking device health across two separate firewall vendors.
+If there was a problem with an application such as Skype, which is a primary source of customer facing calls, it would be quickly escalated to the firewall team to diagnose.
 Trinity’s networking team had visibility into node up and node down with Riverbed as their packet capture tool, but were unable to see if they had issues due to best practices not being in place.